gnperdue/OscCalcCore/README.md

 To-do:

-* Add an API for R code to call functions.
+* Expand the API for R code to call functions.

 * Add an R script demoing some of the code.